The purpose of child welfare is to guarantee children’s right to a safe growth environment, balanced and diverse development and special protection.

 Child welfare notification and investigation of the need for child welfare measures

-A child welfare case is initiated upon application or notification submitted to the social welfare authorities of a municipality.
+A child welfare case is initiated upon application or notification submitted to the social welfare authorities.
 A child’s possible need for urgent child welfare measures must be assessed immediately.
 In other cases, a social worker must assess whether an investigation of the need for child welfare measures is necessary within seven weekdays.

 A client relationship with child welfare services begins when the social welfare authorities have undertaken urgent child welfare measures or a decision to conduct an investigation of the need for child welfare measures has been made.

 A child welfare client is assigned a personal social worker.
-The local authorities are responsible for providing the child and his or her family with those social services that the social worker responsible for the child’s case assesses in the client plan to be absolutely necessary for the health and development of the child.
+The wellbeing services counties are responsible for providing the child and his or her family with those social services that the social worker responsible for the child’s case assesses in the client plan to be absolutely necessary for the health and development of the child.

 If the health or development of a child are endangered by the child’s growth environment or the child himself or herself, supportive measures in open care must be taken without delay.
 Therapy, support persons, family work, peer group activities and recreational activities are examples of supportive measures in open care.